At a Glance

 55th Street and Berwyn Road, Berwyn Heights, MD 20740

-Lake Artemesia Natural Area is located in the community of Berwyn Heights, just outside College Park in Prince George’s County.
+Lake Artemesia Natural Area is located in the community of Berwyn Heights, just outside College Park in northern Prince George’s County.
 It is a large (by suburban standards) 38-acre lake created on the site of a former maze of fish ponds, excavated by the DC Metro for gravel for its rail line.
-In mitigation, the Metro constructed the lake and surrounding paved trails and facilities.
-Lake Artemesia Natural Area and adjoining Indian Creek Park now comprise almost 225 acres of open space, managed by the Maryland-National Capital Parks and Planning Commission (MNCPPC, which is the Department of Parks and Recreation of Prince George’s County).
+In mitigation, Metro constructed the lake and surrounding paved trails and facilities.
+Lake Artemesia Natural Area and adjoining Indian Creek Park now comprise almost 225 acres of open space, managed by the Maryland-National Capital Parks and Planning Commission (MNCPPC, which is the Department of Parks and Recreation for Prince George’s County).
 Indian Creek flows from north to south on the east side of Lake Artemesia, and at the south end, Paint Branch flows west to east.
 The two streams join near the southeast tip of the park to form the Northeast Branch of the Anacostia River, which is a major tributary of the Potomac River.

-As can be seen on the park map and the trail system map at the link below, the trails around Lake Artemesia (inset at upper right on the map) are part of the Anacostia Tributary Trail System, a huge hiker-biker trail network that permeates the entire northern section of Prince George’s County.
-The Anacostia Tributary Trail System connects numerous commmunity parks and greenways in the suburban areas of the county near College Park and the northern boundary of Washington, DC.
+As can be seen on the park map and the trail system map at the links at left, the trails around Lake Artemesia are part of the larger Anacostia Tributary Trail System, a huge hiker-biker trail network that permeates the entire northern section of Prince George’s County.
+The Anacostia Tributary Trail System connects numerous community parks and greenways in the suburban areas of Prince George’s County near College Park and the northern boundary of Washington, DC.
 Almost the entire trail system is paved and wheelchair-accessible.

-Paved lot at intersection of Berwyn Rd. and Ballew Ave. in Berwyn Heights.
+Paved lot at the intersection of Berwyn Road and Ballew Avenue (which becomes 55th Avenue) in Berwyn Heights.

-From the Capital Beltway (I-495), take Exit 23 South (Kenilworth Avenue).
+From the Capital Beltway (I-495): Take Exit 23 South (Kenilworth Avenue).
 In just half-a-mile, at the first intersection, turn right (west) onto MD Route 193/Greenbelt Avenue.
 In 0.8miles, turn right again onto Branchville Road.
 After curving to the left, Branchville Avenue runs parallel to Route 193, and then bends left again, passing under Route 193 and becoming Ballew Avenue.
 Follow Ballew Avenue south for just 0.3 miles, passing a lot of industrial operations on the right, until you get to the intersection of 55th Avenue and Berwyn Road.
 Watch out for heavy trucks in this section!
 Parking is in a paved lot on the left (east) side of the road at the intersection.
 Walk south on the blacktop trail along 55th Avenue to reach the main gate into Lake Artemesia Natural Area.

-Bottomland DeciduousConifersHedgerowsUpland Deciduous Garden or ParkLawn, Ballfields, Golf CourseReclaimed Industrial SiteUrban or Small Town Landscape Old Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirRivers & Streams
+Bottomland DeciduousConifersHedgerowsUpland Deciduous Garden or ArboretumLawn, Ballfields, Golf CourseReclaimed Industrial SiteUrban or Small Town Landscape Old Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirRivers & Streams